The 81 Collection

 The metaverse is nice, but 58% of Americans still work in physical spaces.

-We have clouds of data and thousands of apps, but a generation can't afford a home.
+We have 9 millions apps, but a generation can't afford 1 home.

 Theses chart